-Inform the

-Head of Safeguarding

-(Lisa Reynolds)

-or Safeguarding Manager - Academy

-(Andy Wheeler)

-and complete the referral form
+Inform the Safeguarding Team and complete the referral form in MyConcern.

-in MyConcern.

 If the concern is in relation to the Head of Safeguarding, then please inform the Board Safeguarding Lead (Mark Miles).

 What happens next?

 The information which you report to us will be treated seriously and dealt with accordingly.
 Any concern will be responded to and managed by the Head of Safeguarding and members of the Safeguarding Team.